TheAmeliaDeWitt/Glowstone-1/docs/CONTRIBUTING.md

 ## How?

-For more information on how to start contributing to Glowstone, please view our [pull request how-to](https://github.com/GlowstoneMC/Glowstone/wiki/PR-Handling).
+For more information on how to start contributing, please view our [pull request how-to](https://github.com/TheAmeliaDeWitt/Limestone/wiki/PR-Handling).

 ## Changes to this arrangement